Robert Kiyosaki: Business and financial advice

 Kiyosaki has authored more than 26 books including Rich Dad Poor Dad, which has been translated into dozens of languages.
 As of 2017, nearly 40 million copies of the book had been sold.
 He said his books were an advertisement for his higher-priced seminars.

 Kiyosaki's financial and business teachings claim that financial independence can be achieved through passive income.
 He also claims that wealth cannot be achieved from going to school and obtaining a traditional job.

 He advocates for using what he calls "good debt" as leverage to buy financial assets such as real estate.
-In January 2024, Kiyosaki stated that he was more than $1 billion in debt.Additionally, he is a strong proponent of buying gold and silver, often referring to them as "God's money."
+In January 2024, Kiyosaki stated that he had more than $1 billion in debt.
+Additionally, he is a strong proponent of buying gold and silver, often referring to them as "God's money."
 In May 2025, Kiyosaki reiterated his advocacy for cryptocurrency, writing on X (formerly Twitter) that even holding 0.01 Bitcoin could "maybe make you very rich" within two years.
 In 2006 and 2007, Kiyosaki's Rich Dad seminars continued to promote real estate as a sound investment, just before their prices came crashing down.

 In 2010, the Canadian Broadcasting Corporation's Marketplace broadcast a documentary on scams that were being perpetuated by Kiyosaki's company in Canada in the guise of "Rich Dad" seminars.
 Investments in trailers and trailer parks, which seminar instructors claimed to be evidence of success, were found to be barren and unused land.

 Also in 2010, Allan Roth of CBS News documented what occurred when he attended one of Rich Dad's free seminars and dissected some of the tactics employed.

 WTAE-TV, the ABC television station in Pittsburgh, Pennsylvania, produced another critical segment about Kiyosaki in 2013.

 Kiyosaki's advice has also been criticized for emphasizing anecdotes and no concrete advice on how readers should proceed or work.